LLM/Agent-as-Data-Analyst: A Survey: Challenges and Future Directions

 \subsection{Heterogeneous Data.}

-\hi{Pluggable Modality Extention Ability.} A critical challenge for heterogeneous data agents is supporting the ability to incorporate new and diverse data types without redesigning or retraining the entire system.
-Traditional architectures are often rigid, requiring substantial modifications to handle emerging modalities such as audio, video, or sensor data.
-Without flexible integration mechanisms, agents risk becoming obsolete when encountering new data formats, limiting their long-term applicability and scalability.

-Future work should focus on designing modular and extensible frameworks that allow seamless addition of new modalities through independent encoders or adapters.
-Research directions include developing standardized interfaces for modality integration, adaptive weighting strategies to balance multiple modalities, and self-supervised alignment methods to ensure that newly added modalities are compatible with existing representation spaces.
-Such approaches will enable heterogeneous data agents to remain scalable, maintainable, and robust in the face of evolving and increasingly complex datasets.
+\hi{Pluggable Modality Extensibility.} A key challenge for heterogeneous data agents is integrating new data types without redesigning or retraining the system.
+Traditional architectures are rigid, making it difficult to handle emerging modalities like audio, video, or sensor data.
+Future work should focus on modular and extensible frameworks with independent encoders or adapters, standardized integration interfaces, adaptive weighting for multiple modalities, and self-supervised alignment to ensure compatibility with existing representations.
+Such approaches will enhance scalability, maintainability, and robustness in increasingly complex and evolving data.